QuantEcon/lecture-source-py/source/rst/smoothing_tax.rst

 And it purchases a higher amount of the security that pays off in war time (Markov state :math:`2`).

-We recommend plugging the quantities computed above into the government budget constraints in the two Markov states and staring.

-This is an example in which
+Thus, this is an example in which

 *  during peacetime, the government purchases *insurance* against the possibility that war breaks out next period

 *  during wartime, the government purchases *insurance* against the possibility that war continues another period

-*  the return  on the insurance against war is low so long as peace continues
+*  so long as peace continues, the ex post return  on  insurance against war is low

-*  the return  on the insurance against war  is high when war breaks out or continues
+*   when war breaks out or continues, the ex post return  on insurance against war  is high

-*  given the history of states that  we assumed, the value of one unit of the portfolio of government assets will double in the end because of high returns during wartime.
+*  given the history of states that  we assumed, the value of one unit of the portfolio of government assets eventually doubles in the end because of high returns during wartime.

+We recommend plugging the quantities computed above into the government budget constraints in the two Markov states and staring.

 *Exercise:* try changing the Markov transition matrix so that